-A single machine-readable digital file that contains: gross charges, discounted cash prices, payer-specific negotiated charges, and de-identified minimum and maximum negotiated charges.
+A comprehensive machine-readable file should include gross charges, discounted cash prices, payer-specific negotiated charges, and de-identified minimum and maximum negotiated charges.

 2.)
 Consumer-friendly Display of Shoppable Services

-Display all “shoppable services” with ancillary services and provide discounted cash prices, payer-specific negotiated charges, and de-identified minimum and maximum negotiated charges.
-It’s crucial to note, that each of these services must also contain a plain language description.
+Clearly display all “shoppable services” along with ancillary services.
+Ensure they feature discounted cash prices, payer-specific negotiated charges, and de-identified minimum and maximum negotiated charges.
+Additionally, each service should include a plain language description for clarity.